 Lastly measuring with KPIs:

 KPIs support organisational goals and objectives.
 Without KPIs we would not know if we’re on track to succeed or fail in reaching our desired results.
-KPIs provide the information we require to alter our strategy and get us back on course where required. skefto KPI software allows KPIs to be defined and selected by priority ensuring those with the highest impact are monitored.
+KPIs provide the information we require to alter our strategy and get us back on course where required. skefto allows KPIs to be defined and selected by priority ensuring those with the highest impact are monitored.